Atla alpina

 Atla alpina is a species of saxicolous (rock-dwelling), crustose lichen in the family Verrucariaceae, and the type species of the genus Atla.
 Found in Europe, it was formally described as a new species in 2008 by Sanja Savić and Leif Tibell.
 The type specimen was collected near Djupdalsvallen (Mittåkläppen, Härjedalen, Sweden) at an altitude of 1170 m, where it was found growing on northwest-facing, vertical slate rocks.
-In addition to Sweden, the lichen has been recorded from Scandinavia, Spitsbergen, Novaya Zemlya, Austria, and Germany, at altitudes ranging from 345 to 2700 m.
+In addition to Sweden, the lichen has been recorded from Scandinavia, Spitsbergen, Novaya Zemlya, Austria, and Germany, at elevations ranging from 345 to 2700 m.